Qi: English borrowing

 The word qi is very frequently used in word games—such as Scrabble—due to containing a letter Q without a letter U.

 Concept

 References to concepts analogous to qi are found in many Asian belief systems.
-Philosophical conceptions of qi from the earliest records of Chinese philosophy (5th century BCE) correspond to Western notions of humours and to the ancient Hindu yogic concept of prana.
 An early form of qi comes from the writings of the Chinese philosopher Mencius (4th century BCE).

 Within the framework of Chinese thought, no notion may attain such a degree of abstraction from empirical data as to correspond perfectly to one of our modern universal concepts.
 Nevertheless, the term qi comes as close as possible to constituting a generic designation equivalent to our word "energy".
 When Chinese thinkers are unwilling or unable to fix the quality of an energetic phenomenon, the character qi (氣) inevitably flows from their brushes.